alvii147/Boilerplate/README.md

 ### Example Use

 ```
-createboilerplate -p django_proj -a django_app -t EST django
+createboilerplate -p django_proj -a django_app -R -t EST django
 ```

 This creates a **Django** project, sets up a general application and an accounts application.
 The accounts application includes user registration and login pages, rendered with Bootstrap 4 HTML templates.
+The REST framework option also sets up an application for the REST API.

 ![Django Tree Structure](img/django_tree.PNG)